kungfoo/falcon-bms-control/client/README.md

 ## I touched the discovery code and now things don't work!

 I hate to say it, but I told you so.

+## Why are there no tests?

+Good question.
+Let me find someone who knows.
+So far the code did not really mandate tests, but with configurable layouts it gets to the point where there probably should be some tests.